Check out my latest prototype: Claude Tasks

 Ship It Guide

-A step-by-step workflow that walks anyone with an app idea through every phase of planning, designing, validating, building, and launching their product — tracking progress along the way so you always know exactly where you are and what's next.
+A step-by-step workflow that walks non-technical builders through every phase of planning, designing, validating, building, and launching their app idea, tracking progress along the way so they always know exactly where they are and what's next.

 Questlog